luslab/luslab.github.io/_docs/cheat-sheets/nextflow.md

 ---
 title: Nextflow
-category: How to Code
+category: Cheat Sheets
-order: 2
+order: 6
 ---

 # What is Nextflow?